AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 ## Why test fully in Integration, Staging, and Production?

 We strongly recommend testing in the Integration, Staging, and Production environments due to the complexity of ensuring that your custom code, themes, extensions, and third-party integrations all work together to operate your stores.
-The following are common issues you can discover and resolve when you complete testing in the Integration and Staging environments before updating your Production environment:
+The following are common issues that you can discover and resolve when you complete testing in the Integration and Staging environments before updating your Production environment:

 -  Staging supports all Production services, features, database data, technology stack, architecture, and more.
 It mirrors Production, which means if errors occur in Staging, you have a warning before they occur in Production.